Diversity and Inclusion in Clinical Trials

 Lived experiences also need to be understood in the context of the individual and structural social determinants of health.

-How and where we live, learn, work and play, and our access to high quality health care, healthy foods, and a quality education, can enhance our health outcomes.
+How and where we live, learn, work and play, and our access to high quality health care, healthy foods, and quality education can enhance our health outcomes.

-Clinical trials evaluate the efficacy, safety, and effectiveness of clinical treatments and devices, including drugs, surgeries, diets, behavioral approaches, and lifestyle interventions seeking to improve individual and community health.
-To account for the diverse lived experiences and exposures of various populations, clinical trials must be appropriately inclusive of racial and ethnic minority groups, as well as other populations experiencing health disparities, including sexual and gender minority or socioeconomically disadvantaged populations.
+To account for the diverse lived experiences and exposures of various populations, clinical research should be appropriately inclusive of racial and ethnic minority groups, as well as other populations experiencing health disparities, including sexual and gender minority or socioeconomically disadvantaged populations.

 Why Are Clinical Trials Important?